shergreen/SatGen/README.md

 <img src="https://render.githubusercontent.com/render/math?math=b=0.25"> kpc.

-Similarly, one can evaluates various quantities by accessing the attributes.
+Similarly, one can evaluates various quantities by accessing the attributes and mothods of the disk object "d".
 For example,

 `[]: d.Phi(8.,z=0.)`

 returns the gravitational potential at the cylindrical coordinate
 <img src="https://render.githubusercontent.com/render/math?math=(R,z)=(8,0)">.

-One can make a composite potential simply by creating a list:
+One can make a composite potential simply by creating a list, e.g.,

 `[]: p = [h,d]`

 This creates a composite potential consisting of the NFW halo and the MN disk defined above.
-Then, the properties of the composite potential can be evaluated easily.
-For example, if we want to get the circular velocity profile, we do
+The properties of the composite potential can also be evaluated easily.
+For example, if we want to get the circular velocity profile, we can do:

 `[]: import numpy as np`